yeonupark/HelloWorld/README.md

 https://apps.apple.com/kr/app/tripish-travel-planner/id6470174798?l=en-GB

 ---
+### 🌍 Background
+Planning a trip often requires gathering information from multiple sources—notes, images, web links, maps, and more—scattered across different apps and platforms.

+Tripish was created to solve this problem by providing a **centralized travel planning solution**, where users can store all necessary information in one place.
+Whether it's itinerary notes, location details, important web links, or photos of certificates, Tripish ensures that everything is easily accessible throughout the journey.

+---
 ### 📝 Description
 - Tripish is an application that makes travel planning simple and easy by gathering all the necessary travel elements in one place.